zejyun6018/ipi-doc-source/source/iot_pi/HowToFlashImage.md

 - Copy the prebuilt bootable Linux image to the working directory on your development host.
 - In Windows environment, please download [Rockchip SD Firmware tool](https://hq0epm0west0us0storage.blob.core.windows.net/development/LEC-PX30/Tools/SDDiskTool_v1.6.rar) to flash image to SD Card

-​       **Note:** All of files will be erased on SD Card.
-The size should be at least 16 Gb.
+​       **Note:** All files will be erased on SD Card.
+The size should be preferable 16 Gb or larger, a class 10 SD card or higher advised

 <br>

 ### Windows Host:

-Insert an empty MicroSD Card into development host and execute Rockhip SD Firmware tool. in the below,
+Insert an empty MicroSD Card into the development host and execute Rockhip SD Firmware tool. in the below window;

 * Select "Choose removable disk" as your SD card